Falafel65/mavo-php/README.md

 My main goal was to not use external data providers like Dropbox or Github, as great as they are, if you have access to your own server.

+## Usage
 To use it, PHP need to have write access to files and some folders (for uploads).
 MV-APP name should be the same as json file name.
+So if you have `mv-app="myApp"`, the json file will be `myApp.json`.

+## Example
-Example, a navbar in BS4 :
+A navbar in BS4 :
 ```
 <div id="mainMenu" mv-app="main-menu" mv-storage="php" class="collapse navbar-collapse justify-content-end">
     <ul class="navbar-nav">